 Paul Gowland has volunteered on James Island as well as CGOP and Chase Woods, just down the road from CGOP, for 11 years.
 He prefers larger tasks like pulling invasive species and repairing structures over delicate jobs like seed harvesting, but the work always varies throughout the seasons and from week to week.
 Paul has come to know the fellow volunteers as well as the land, and says volunteering is as much about seeing people as about the work itself.

-The sentiment is echoed by Irvin Banman, the Cowichan Garry Oak Preserve's site manager since 2001:
+The sentiment is echoed by Irvin Banman, who has served as the Cowichan Garry Oak Preserve's site manager since 2001:

 "We've become quite a close team and almost like a family,” says Irvin of himself and the volunteers.